Research and Teaching Interests

 Honors 125: The Arts in New York City

-Funny Asians: Comedy and Humor in Asian American Literary and Popular Culture (manuscript under review)
+Funny Asians: Comedy and Humor in Asian American Literary and Popular Culture (under contract with Rutgers University Press)

 Articles and Book Chapters

 “Teaching History through and as Asian/American Popular Culture in Gene Luen Yang’s Boxers and Saints.”
 Redrawing the Historical Past: History, Memory, and Multi-Ethnic Graphic Narrative.
 Ed.
 Martha J. Cutter and Cathy J. Schlund-Vials.
-Athens: University of Georgia Press, forthcoming 2016/2017.
+Athens: University of Georgia Press, 2018.
+61-86.

 “Disorienting the Vietnam War: GB Tran’s Vietnamerica as Transnational and Transhistorical Graphic Memoir.”
 Asian American Literature: Discourses & Pedagogies 5 (2014), http://scholarworks.sjsu.edu/aaldp/vol5/iss/4/.